22 days exploring North and South Island

 Today we enjoy a sightseeing tour, driving across Shotover River to historic Arrowtown, the site of a major gold rush in the 1860s and a 'Lord of the Rings' film location.
 We continue to Gibbston Valley Winery for a tour of the cellars and wine tasting.
 Day 16 is at leisure, relaxing in Queenstown overlooked by Lake Wakatipu.

-Travelling past Lake Wanaka, we descend to the Haast River.
+Traveling past Lake Wanaka, we descend to the Haast River.
 Continuing through the native rainforest by coach, we pass Fox Glacier before reaching the Franz Josef Glacier.
-An overnight stay and dinner at the Scenic Hotel Franz Josef Glacier or Quality Hotel Elms allows us to view the glacier or to take a helicopter flight to the snowfield (payable locally).
+An overnight stay and dinner at the Scenic Hotel Franz Josef Glacier allows us to view the glacier or to take a helicopter flight to the snowfield (payable locally).

-We visit Hokitika, the centre for New Zealand jade, before boarding the TranzAlpine train for Christchurch at the township of Arthur's Pass.
-On our last night we stay at the Sudima Hotel and enjoy a farewell dinner together.
+We visit Hokitika, the center for New Zealand jade, before boarding the TranzAlpine train for Christchurch at the township of Arthur's Pass.
+On our last night we stay at the Quality Hotel Elms and enjoy a farewell dinner together.

-On our final day in New Zealand we visit the International Antarctic Centre, before transferring to the airport where you are free to catch your flight home.
+On our final day in New Zealand we visit the International Antarctic Center, before transferring to the airport where you are free to catch your flight home.